nyanshak/dipso/README.md

 Dipso
 =====

 Dipso is a Go wrapper for the Wine.com API.
-It is currently in development (read: mostly broken)
+It is currently in development, so things that work today may not tomorrow.

 The Catalog, Category, and Reference endpoints are supported.